mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 <ol>
     <li>it is deterministic - the same pre-image always results in the same hash</li>
     <li>it is quick to compute the hash value for any given pre-image</li>
-    <li>it is infeasible to reverse a cryptographic hash and recover a pre-image
+    <li>it is impossible to reverse a cryptographic hash and recover a pre-image
     from its hash value, except by trying all possible pre-images</li>
     <li>a small change to a pre-image should change the hash value so extensively
     that the new hash value appears uncorrelated with the old hash value</li>